 The Committee recommendation provides \$659,225,000 for base programs administered by the Defense Security Cooperation Agency (DSCA) and an additional \$1,651,296,000 in title IX for overseas contingency operations.
 The Committee notes the significant unobligated balances from prior appropriations and the disruption of programs due to the COVID-19 pandemic.
+Section 8120 of the Act requires that a spend plan be submitted prior to the initial obligation of funds.
+The Committee expects the

 Section 8120 of the Act requires that a spend plan be submitted prior to the initial obligation of funds.
-The Committee expects the use and status of funds, which shall include amounts appropriated, obligated, and expended for each budget activity and sub-activity for DSCA, including base and overseas contingency operations funding.
+The Committee expects the Director of DSCA to ensure the appropriate distribution of funds with two-year availability, which accounts for more than half of the funding provided.
+The Act also requires quarterly reports on the use and status of funds, which shall include amounts appropriated, obligated, and expended for each budget activity and sub-activity for DSCA, including base and overseas contingency operations funding.
 The spend plan and quarterly reports should include such information for each program listed in the OP-5 budget justification document for DSCA as modified by this Act and report.